tobymould/expense-tracker/README.md

 # Expense Tracker ReadMe 💷 :nerd_face:
-> React Firebase Website enabling real-time communication between users on a public comment board.
+> React Firebase Website enabling the authenticated tracking of expenses and income in one place.

 ![picture alt](http://via.placeholder.com/200x150 "Title is optional")